GRADUATE ACADEMIC POLICIES

 - Grading of the Examination and Reporting the Results.
 The adviser or the department chair, with the assistance of the departmental instructors, arranges for grading of the examination.
 Where possible, the original writer of an examination question is called upon to grade that question.
 Questions are graded on a pass-fail basis.
 The adviser collects all the graded examination questions and, using departmental guidelines, grades the total examination as either pass or fail.
 Usually a student’s total examination is graded pass when four of five questions for Human Sciences and three of four questions for Biomedical Science and Thanatology are graded pass.
+Ceramic Arts students must score at least an 80% on the written exam.
 Frequently two or three faculty members are called upon to read and assist with the evaluation.

-- Once the total examination is evaluated, it is the responsibility of the adviser to notify the student and the dean of the Graduate School regarding the results of the comprehensive examination.
+- Once the total examination is evaluated, it is the responsibility of the adviser to notify the student and the Graduate School regarding the results of the comprehensive examination.
 This notification must be in writing.

 - The process of examination evaluation and notification must be completed within 30 days following the administration of the examination.

 Options for Students Who Have Failed the Comprehensive Examination.
 Only one re-examination may be arranged.
 Re-examination occurs during the next semester following the initial comprehensive examination, excluding summer session.
-The student must file another Intent to Take the Comprehensive Examination.
+The student must file another Intent to Take the Comprehensive Examination and, in the case of Human Sciences and Thanatology, will only be re-tested on the questions he/she failed.
+In the case of Biomedical Science, the entire exam must be retaken.
 The student also confers with her or his adviser six weeks in advance of the re-examination.
-The student who has failed both the comprehensive examination and re-examination is not eligible for the master’s degree, and has no further degree options.
+The student who has failed both the initial comprehensive examination and re-examination is not eligible for the master’s degree, and has no further degree options.

 If a student fails the comprehensive examination, the only option available to that student is re-examination.
 The thesis, field work or project option is not available to students who fail a comprehensive examination.